NREL/resstock/docs/read_the_docs/source/tutorial/installation.rst

 .. note::

-  If you are planning to perform large-scale runs on ResStock (greater than 1000 simulations) or analyze timeseries data, you will need to use :ref:`buildstockbatch` to run and manage batch simulations of ResStock.
+  If you are planning to perform large-scale runs on ResStock (greater than 1000 simulations) or analyze timeseries data, you will need to use :ref:`buildstockbatch <buildstockbatch>` to run and manage batch simulations of ResStock.
   Buildstockbatch can be run locally via Docker, on AWS, or on an HPC like NREL’s Eagle.
   Installation instructions can be found in buildstockbatch’s `installation documentation <https://buildstockbatch.readthedocs.io/en/latest/installation.html>`_.

-  If you are planning to perform small-scale runs of ResStock (1000 simulations or fewer), you can use the lighter-weight option of running locally via :ref:`run_analysis`.
+  If you are planning to perform small-scale runs of ResStock (1000 simulations or fewer), you can use the lighter-weight option of running locally via :ref:`run_analysis.rb <run_analysis>`.

 Install OpenStudio
 ------------------